Trading the News

 1. Corporate earnings

 The release: Quarterly earnings reports can trigger some of the most volatile—and potentially profitable—periods for trading a company's stock.
 The key here is usually how the numbers compare with analysts' expectations.
 However, many companies appear to be conservative in their estimates ahead of their releases, which can often lead them to exceed expectations.
-In fact, in the second quarter of 2024, 81% of S&P 500® Index companies reported better-than-expected earnings, according to the financial research firm FactSet.

 The response: Consider waiting to trade on earnings until after the company-hosted call, during which officials may talk about the underlying health of the business, revise their outlook for future earnings, or reveal other data not made available in the earnings release.